 But, for the time being, Light remained faithful to the law.
-He and Eva had two children, William Jeff Light in 1890 and a daughter, Emma Ruby Light in 1892.
+He and Eva had two children, William Jeff Light, in 1890 and a daughter, Emma Ruby Light, in 1892.

-Up until 1891, William Light had served law enforcement in an exemplary capacity.
+Until 1891, William Light had served law enforcement in an exemplary capacity.
 However, it was in this year that his brother-in-law, the notorious Randolph Jefferson “Soapy” Smith, convinced him to join him in Denver, Colorado.
 Soapy, known as the “King of the Frontier Con Men,” was by then firmly in control of the Denver underworld crime faction.
 Light was with Soapy when the gang “attacked” the Glasson Detective Agency.
-Allegedly the agency had attempted to force a confession from a pretty young girl and upon hearing about it, Smith and his men raided their offices with pistols in hand.
+Allegedly the agency had attempted to force a confession from a pretty young girl, and upon hearing about it, Smith and his men raided their offices with pistols in hand.
 This further led to Soapy’s reputation as a hero with many of the locals.

 The next year, when Soapy moved his operations to the booming silver rush camp of Creede, Colorado, he convinced Light to go with him.
 “Cap” soon became a deputy marshal in the camp and helped Soapy to become the “boss” of the quickly growing settlement.
 On March 31, 1892, Light again showed his gunfighting skills when he encountered a drunken William “Reddy” McCann.
 “Reddy,” a Creede faro dealer with a long gunfighting history of his own had been drinking heavily all night.
 By 4:15 a.m., he was showing his shooting skills by blasting the street lights in the camp.
 When Deputy Light confronted him, McCann was drinking in the Branch Saloon.